 Just make another desk?
-Ok.
+Okay.
 Harry brought forth a perfect copy of the desk, conjuring it from the air just as he did his butterflies.
 Oh, she probably meant the doubling charm… Oops.

 ‘I don’t see why not.’
 Harry shrugged and glanced at his conjured writing desk.
-A swirl and a flick of his ebony wand and the writing desk shivered into the form of a large, glossy-feathered, raven.
+A swirl and flick of his ebony wand and the writing desk shivered into the form of a large, glossy-feathered raven.

 The witch broke into a smile and clapped her hands together, startling Nev who’d just conjured a lopsided desk of his own.
 ‘Is there any reason you chose to do that particular piece of magic, Mr Potter?’

 ‘An outstanding piece of Transfiguration, especially for an OWL student.’
 The witch poked the raven with the tip of her wand.
 The bird hopped onto the desk and cawed, snapping its beak at the assault.
 ‘Full marks, I think, Mr Potter, and that is all.
 If you want to wait for your friend, please do so outside.’